Get

 Disadvantages of Lean Protein Fresh Food Diets

 Fresh food diets come with a lot of benefits, but there are also drawbacks.
 If you plan to cook your dog’s meals yourself, it can take a lot of time, effort, and planning.
-Also, you will need to remain in constant communication with your vet to ensure that your dog is receiving an adequate amount of nutrients in the meals you make.
+Also, you will need to remain in constant communication with a vet to ensure that your dog is receiving an adequate amount of nutrients in the meals you make.

 If you plan to subscribe to a fresh dog food delivery service, those drawbacks won’t be an issue for you.
 However, one problem you may run into is the limited fridge or freezer space.
 Fresh dog food must be stored in a freezer until ready to be thawed for feeding, and if you already struggle to keep your fridge organized, adding your dog’s food into the mix might complicate matters.

 The other main disadvantage of feeding fresh, lean meat to your dog is price.
-Many commercial dog foods keep costs down by including lower quality cuts, meat meal, and other ingredients.
+Many commercial dog foods keep costs down by including lower-quality cuts, meat meal, and other ingredients.
 Feeding your dog high quality, lean meat will cost you more, but their health benefits are worth it.

 Frequently Asked Questions